scalapy/scalapy/docs/getting-started.md

 ## Virtualenv

-To use ScalaPy with a Python installation inside a virtualenv, set the path to the Python interpreter executable using either the `scalapy.python.programname` system property (JVM only)
+To use ScalaPy with a Python installation inside a virtualenv, set the path to the Python interpreter executable using either the `scalapy.python.programname` system property

 ```shell
 sbt -Dscalapy.python.programname=/Users/example/example-env/bin/python run
 ```

-or the `SCALAPY_PYTHON_PROGRAMNAME` environment variable (JVM and Scala Native)
+or the `SCALAPY_PYTHON_PROGRAMNAME` environment variable

 ```shell
 export SCALAPY_PYTHON_PROGRAMNAME=/Users/example/example-env/bin/python